ajyoon/bml-lang.org/content/docs/guide/language_basics.md

 ```
 {% end %}

-Amidst the plain text of your document, BML commands are invoked using curly braces (`{}`).
-Choice blocks are written by opening curly braces and writing a comma-separated list of options.
-Each option is wrapped in parentheses.
+Amidst the plain text of your document, BML commands are invoked using these curly braces (`{}`).
+Forks are written by opening curly braces and writing a comma-separated list of branches.
+The simplest kind of branch is a text branch, which is just BML text wrapped in parentheses.

 {% bml_snippet() %}
 ```bml